Sample

 night he roared into town in this new musical

-and showed off enough tricks to make all but a
+and showed off enough tricks

 Houdini